Chapter 34:

 He cut the new pieces and prepared the gypsum while Mitsuki did the main work till one window was down, which took more than it seemed.

-" Watch couple more times, then roll up and join me."
+"Watch a couple more times, then roll up and join me."

 "Yes."

-'He's hands are stable as ever.'
+'His hands are stable as ever.'

-Since gypsum needed to dry completely before breaking some more in the same window so they jumped around between windows fixing a piece in each till the sun hovered near the horizon.
+Since gypsum needed to dry completely before breaking some more in the same window so they jumped around between windows, fixing a piece in each till the sun hovered near the horizon.

-'And this is a four floors building.'
+'And this is a four story building.'

 He looked again at the walls, apparently this whole building was made out of clay.
 A special method they invented.